-- Retaliating against the Tenant.
-The unfortunate reality for all Landlords is that many Tenants will complain to the County if there are existing violations in the property.
-Although the Tenant may be incorrect, a Landlord cannot retaliate against the Tenant by commencing eviction proceedings against the Tenant.
-Florida Statute 83.64 states in part that:
+The reality is that many Tenants complain to the County if there are violations.
+Although they may be incorrect, a Landlord cannot retaliate against them by commencing proceedings.
+83.64 states in part that:

 (b) The tenant has organized, encouraged, or participated in a tenant organization;